Can vegans eat avocados? Avocados are plants that grow on trees for humans and non-humans to eat. By this logic, avocados are vegan-friendly.

 5th option — imported avocados

 The least ethical and sustainable option is buying imported avocados from your supermarket.
-These avocados are grown and harvested at a massive scale in monoculture environments, then transported across the globe.
+These avocados are grown and harvested at a massive scale in monoculture environments, and then transported across the globe.

 What’s worse is that some of these farms exploit their workers by underpaying them to pick avocados.